 The Bottom Line

 SBA approved loan rates can be a favorable option for small businesses, not least because of the competitive repayment lengths and terms.
 Also, the SBA guarantees a large portion of these loans.
 As such, if a business defaults on an SBA loan, the agency pays out the insured amount.

 However, the downside is that applying for such a loan can take weeks or even months.
 As the agency states: “The SBA reduces the risk for lenders and makes it easier for them to access capital.
 That makes it easier for small businesses to get loans.”

 Regardless of the type of financing you go for, it’s worth doing your homework first and factoring in the time it takes for your application to be processed.
-You’ll need to ask the right questions concerning loan rates and how long those rates will stay in place before signing the dotted line.
+You’ll need to ask the right questions concerning loan rates and how long those rates will stay in place before signing on the dotted line.